Katie85/www.thecomfortcupboard.com.au/_drafts/gingerbread.md

 Heat saucepan mixture to soft ball stage on your candy thermometer (115C).
 If you have a candy thermometer just boil for around 5 minutes.

-Turn mixer on low, slowly and carefully pour in hot mixture
+Turn mixer on low, slowly and carefully pour in hot mixture.

+Best until light and fluffy and super thick, approx 10 minutes.

+Put icing into piping bag ready for decorating\!

+NOTE: the icing will set fairly quickly.
+If it does just pop in the microwave for 10 seconds and mix back together.

 &nbsp;